boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Column Spacing

-This option allows you to increase or decrease the space between the columns by using the `Column Spacing.`
+This option allows you to increase or decrease the space between the columns by using the `Column Spacing`.

 ![Column Spacing Customization](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-spacing-customization.png)